LeeBingler/Somewhere/README.md

 ## Running Tests

-To run tests, run the following command
+To run tests, run the following command (no test right now they will be added later):

 ```bash
   npm run test